Home > Editing

 • Premiere Pro allows multiple sequences with different settings.

-• Keyboard shortcuts can be customized for editing efficiency.
+• Keyboard shortcuts enhance editing efficiency.